-My present feline population consists firstly of 17 gentlemen.
-5 are Maine Coons, the rest a wide age range and genetic diversity of Australian Mist including 2 lads for a new blood line.
+My present feline population consists firstly of 14 gentlemen.
+4 are Maine Coons, the rest a wide age range and genetic diversity of Australian Mist including several lads from my new blood line.
 They live in groups of 2, 3 and 4, with separate suites for entertaining the ladies.

 oldies make visitors very welcome.
 Being the most wonderful ambassadors